SoftBank modifies new low-cost mobile plan

 SoftBank has been accepting applications for the service since Jan.
 27. The number of applications "has exceeded our expectations," Senior Vice President Hiroyuki Terao said at an online news conference.

-SoftBank’s unit Z Holdings Corp., the operator of Yahoo Japan online services, and Line is scheduled to merge in March.
+SoftBank's unit Z Holdings Corp., the operator of Yahoo Japan online services, and Line are scheduled to merge in March.

 Another rival, NTT Docomo Inc., will offer its new "ahamo" low-cost service, including unlimited calling, for ¥2,980 per month, starting on March 26.
 KDDI's povo will also start in March.

-The three companies’ move to start low-cost smartphone services come in response to calls from the administration of Prime Minister Yoshihide Suga for lowering mobile rates.
+The three companies' moves to start low-cost smartphone services come in response to calls from the administration of Prime Minister Yoshihide Suga for mobile rates to be lowered.

 In December, SoftBank announced that it was also cutting fees for its mainstay brand, charging ¥6,580 a month from March for unlimited data usage, whether it be for 4G or the more advanced 5G, to better compete with NTT Docomo and other rivals.